bootdotdev/blog/content/news/learn-cryptography-course-released.md

 ### 10. Asymmetric Encryption

-Asymmetric encryption is used in HTTPS, digital signatues, and anywhere two parties need to securely communicate
+Asymmetric encryption is used in HTTPS, digital signatures, and anywhere two parties need to securely communicate

 ### 11. RSA